-tag The fileset identifier (short name). architecture Describes the target system(s) on which the fileset will run if filesets for multiple architecture are included in a single product.
-Provides a human-readable summary of the four $\mathtt{uname}(1)$ attributes which define the exact target system(s) the product supports.
-Many filesets do not include an architecture; only a product architecture need be defined. ancestor A list of filesets that will match the current fileset when installed on a target system, if the match_target installation option is specified.
-Also designates an ancestor fileset to check for when patch match target is defined.
+The fileset identifier (short name). taq

+Describes the target system(s) on which the fileset will architecture run if filesets for multiple architecture are included in a single product.
+Provides a human-readable summary of the four uname(1) attributes which define the exact target system(s) the product supports.
+Many filesets do not include an architecture; only a product architecture need be defined.
-Creating Software Packages Creating a Product Specification File (PSF)

-category\tag

-A repeatable tag-based attribute identifying a set of categories of which the software object is a member.
+ancestor A list of filesets that will match the current fileset when installed on a target system, if the match_target installation option is specified.
+Also designates an ancestor fileset to check for when patch_match_target is defined. category_tag A repeatable tag-based attribute identifying a set of categories of which the software object is a member.
 This is used as a selection mechanism and can be used independent of patches.
-The default value is an empty list or patch if the is\patch attribute is set to true.

-Like vendor\tag, this attribute can be used as a pointer to a category object that contains additional information about the category (for example, a one-line title definition and a description of the category).

-The category tag patch is reserved.
-When the is\patch file attribute is set to true, a built-in category\tag attribute of value patch is automatically included with the file definition.

-description Defines the multi-paragraph description of the fileset; the value is either the text itself (within double-quotes) or a pointer to the filename containing the text. ------------- -- attribute to false.

-A value of true defines the fileset as being a contributor to the operating system kernel; the target system(s) kernel build process will be invoked after the fileset is installed.
-If this attribute is not specified, swpackage assumes a default value of false.

-Defines whether a fileset can be installed to any product directory, or whether it must be installed into a specific directory.
+The default value is an empty list or patch if the is_patch attribute is set to true.
+Like vendor_tag, this attribute can be used as a pointer to a category object that contains additional information about the category (for example, a one-line title definition and a description of the category).
+NOTE - The category tag patch is reserved.
+When the is_patch file attribute is set to true, a built-in category_tag attribute of value patch is automatically included with the file definition. description Defines the multi-paragraph description of the fileset; the value is either the text itself (within double-quotes) or a pointer to the filename containing the text. is_kernel A value of true defines the fileset as being a contributor to the operating system kernel; the target system(s) kernel build process will be invoked after the fileset is installed.
+If this attribute is not specified, swpackage assumes a default value of false. is_locatable Defines whether a fileset can be installed to any product directory, or whether it must be installed into a specific directory.
 The attribute can be set to true or false.
-If not defined, swpackage sets the default is\patch Identifies a software object as a patch.
+If not defined, swpackage sets the default attribute to false. is_patch Identifies a software object as a patch.
 The default value is false.
-When set to true, a built-in category\tag attribute of value patch is automatically included.
+When set to true, a built-in category_tag attribute of value patch is automatically included.

-is\reboot A value of true declares that the fileset requires a system reboot after installation.
-If this attribute is not specified, swpackage assumes a default value of false.
+- is\reboot A value of true declares that the fileset requires a system reboot after installation.
+If this attribute is not specified, swpackage assumes a default value of false. - is\sparse Indicates that a fileset contains only a subset of files in the base (ancestor) fileset and that the contents are to be merged with the base fileset.

-is\sparse

-Indicates that a fileset contains only a subset of files in the base (ancestor) fileset and that the contents are to be merged with the base fileset.
 The default value is false.
-If the is\patch attribute is true, is\sparse is also set to true for the fileset, although it can be forced to false.
+If the is\patch attribute is true, is\sparse is also set to true for the fileset, although it can be forced to false. - machine\type The machine type on which the product will run.

-machine\type

-The machine type on which the product will run.
 If not specified, the keyword is assigned a wildcard value of \, meaning it will run on all machines.
-If there are multiple machine platforms, you must separate each machine designation with a $\mid$ (vertical bar).
-For example, a keyword value of 9000/7\ $\mid$ 9000/8\ means the product will run on all HP Series 9000 Model 7XX or all HP 9000 Series 8XX machines.
+If there are multiple machine platforms, you must separate each machine designation with a | (vertical bar).
+For example, a keyword value of 9000/7\|9000/8\ means the product will run on all HP Series 9000 Model 7XX or all HP 9000 Series 8XX machines.
 Alternatively, the value 9000/[78]\ would also work.